Winter Lawn Fertilizer: Tips On Keeping Your Grass Thrives

 Winter Lawn Care In Snow Covered

 Snow is porous, thus, allowing the oxygen exchange between the roots and the air, allowing them to breathe despite being covered in snow.
 The culprit is the icy ground that can block the oxygen supply to the roots under the soil.
-Hence, it is harmful to your lawns.

-1. Nitrogen Is A Must!
+1. Nitrogen is A Must!

 Even though nitrogen absorption will decrease or even tend to stop when the grass shuts down in the winter, it is necessary to provide them with nitrogen for the next season.
-Lack of nitrogen will make your grass less nutrient, making it susceptible to disease.

 To avoid such an event, mulching your lawns back while mowing is recommended.
 You can also do grasscycling and offer winter fertilizer with nitrogen and potassium in the fall months, from September to mid-November.
-The recommended fertilizer ratio is 2:1 or 1:2, respectively.
-Make sure the nitrogen content in the fertilizer is at least 10%.

 2. The Shorter, The Better